nicholaskim6/personal-website/README.md

 ### Personal Website
-Personal website at nicholaskim.me, built off of https://github.com/mldangelo/personal-site.
+Personal website at https://nicholaskim.me, built off of https://github.com/mldangelo/personal-site.

 # On making this